Model-Free Assessment of Simulator Fidelity via Quantile Curves: Theoretical Result

 By Theorem~\ref{thm:general}, $p_\sce\in S_{\bar\alpha}$ with probability at least $1-\bar\alpha$ up to an $o_m(1)$ remainder.

-In addition, the calibrated quantile curve can be compressed to provide summary statistics.
+In addition, the calibrated quantile curve can be compressed to provide summary statistics, hence strictly more informative than any single risk summary.
 Returning to the motivating example, a media research firm can use a calibrated AUC to assess average simulator bias, while a pollster or risk-averse product team may track a calibrated $\mathrm{CVaR}_{\alpha}$ to bound rare but consequential misreads of public sentiment.

 Concretely, define the index–adjusted (calibrated) curve